 32. Experience all that Coney Island offers in the summer.
 Beach, sun, sand, water, sideshows, and Nathan's Hot Dogs.
 Enjoy amusement rides at Luna Park or visit the nearby New York Aquarium.

-34. For those who love math and numbers, take the kids and check out the National Museum of Mathematics.
+34. Math lovers?Take the kids and check out the National Museum of Mathematics.
 Unique math exhibits, lectures, and workshops.
-Don't miss the NY Math Festival taking place August 17, 2019.

 Things to Do with Kids in the Philadelphia Area